bbolint/ceu_data_engineering_1/Term2/README.md

 </p>

 ## Source data & data model
+All data we used were in millions of Euros in current prices and were seasonally adjusted.
 We had two main sources for our data:
 1. A table containing seasonally adjusted quarterly GDP values per country in a MySQL database (`macroeconomic_db.gdp`).
 This dataset was downloaded using the Data Browser application of Eurostat (see: https://ec.europa.eu/eurostat/databrowser/view/namq_10_gdp/default/table?lang=en).

 <p align="center">
 	<img src="png/db_input_structure.PNG" alt="Table structure of DB table" width="600"/>
 </p>
 <p align="center">
 	<b>Figure 2.
 Table structure of DB table</b>
 </p>

 2. An API call for quarterly C, I, G, X and M per country to the Eurostat servers using their REST API (https://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/rest-request).
+The received JSON file was formatted based on the JSON-stat format used by many statistical organizations (https://json-stat.org/format/).
+Labels of aggregation dimensions and actual data values were stored in separate parts of received the JSON file.
+We had to combine the labels of the aggregation dimensions (cross-join) and data values (records under value and status keys) separately.
+Then, we had to combine the combined aggregation dimensions with the combined data values.
+Since the json file did not contain any redundancy (i.e. did not story any aggregation dimension more than once), the full table required for modeling had to be created in a relatively complex manner with multiple steps.
+A glimpse of the original (sub-)structure of the JSON file can be seen in Figure 3-7 below.

 <p align="center">
 	<img src="png/api_na_item_structure.PNG" alt="Variable names" height="100"/>
 </p>
 <p align="center">
 	<b>Figure 3.
 JSON structure of input API call: Variable names (C, I, G, X, M)</b>
 </p>